 What is Smart Meter Infrastructure?

-Smart meters, sometimes known as advanced meters, are digital versions of the traditional electrical meter attached to the outside of your home or business.
+Smart meters, sometimes known as advanced meters (AMI), are digital versions of the traditional electrical meter attached to the outside of your home or business.
 Smart meters can be read, and turned on and off, remotely.
 Smart meters have helped energy companies across the country keep power flowing by pinpointing outages.
-They also let customers track their own electricity use.
-PNM has filed a proposal with the New Mexico Public Regulation Commission (NMPRC) to allow for smart meters to be installed at our customer's homes and businesses.
-Public hearings are scheduled at the PRC in Santa Fe from February 27 through March 3, 2017.
+They also let customers track their own electricity use which can help save them money.
+PNM has filed a proposal with the New Mexico Public Regulation Commission (NMPRC) to allow for smart meters to be installed at our customers' homes and businesses.
+Public hearings are scheduled at the PRC in Santa Fe on October 25th and 26th, 2017.
 We expect a decision by the end of 2017.
 PNM will not move forward with the smart meter proposal without NMPRC approval.

 Technology has evolved over the years